19 October 2021

 - Explicit separation of user-side, server-side, and business logic.

 In hexagonal architecture, the core application includes all the business logic as well as the services responsible for various functionalities and use cases.
-The core receives from and sends commands/queries to external entities using Ports and Adapters.
+The core receives from and sends commands/queries to external systems using Ports and Adapters.

 The term “ports” simply refers to entry points to the application core.
 They contain (typically technology-neutral) interfaces that make it possible for external entities to obtain a set of rules for communicating with the core.
 Since the ports are essentially just gateways, another agent is necessary to actually make the communication happen.
 These are adapters.